shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

   - /about.html
 ---

 Hello!!
-I'm Shreya, a fourth year PhD student at the University of Pennsylvania, where I currently work with [Penn NLP](https://nlp.cis.upenn.edu/).
+I'm Shreya, a 4th year PhD student at the University of Pennsylvania working with [Penn NLP](https://nlp.cis.upenn.edu/).
 I am advised by [Lyle Ungar](https://www.cis.upenn.edu/~ungar/) and [Eric Wong](https://www.cis.upenn.edu/~exwong/).
 My research is supported by the [NSF GRFP](https://www.nsfgrfp.org/).
 Previously, I attended the University of Southern California (Fight On!!) where I received a B.S. in Computer Science & Applied Mathematics and worked with Morteza Dehghani at the [Morality and Language Lab](https://www.mola-lab.org/).

 I specialize in cross-cultural NLP, focusing on quantifying and mitigating Anglocentric bias in modern LLMs.
 I am broadly interested in helping LLMs understand subjective constructs that vary across people and cultures, such as linguistic style (e.g. emotion, politeness), implied language, and social norms.

 I am currently working on: (1) Improving and benchmarking the cultural awareness of LLMs, (2) Aligning LLM evaluation with domain-expert intuition, and (3) My thesis!

 Outside of academia, I like to cook, run, and ask strangers if I can pet their dogs.
-Please reach out if you want to chat about my research, the NSF GRFP, or the PhD application process!
+Please reach out if you want to chat about my research, the GRFP, or the PhD application process!

 ------